Wednesday, July 29, 2009

 Before leaving Wasilla, we visit the local Walmart, the largest in the state.
 Its second claim to fame is that it sells more duct tape than any other Walmart in the US.
 I guess when things break in the cold, duct tape is the only solution.

-From Wasilla, we head south where traffic suddenly comes to a standstill because a car ahead is engulfed in flames.
-Luckily the driver got out in time.
-We pass right through the center of Anchorage.
-We don’t stop but continue past, and around Turnagain Arm, a long narrow sea inlet that experiences some of the highest tides in the world.
 On the south side we hit the Kenai Peninsula and drive south towards Seward.
 The drive thru the center of the Kenai is gorgeous despite being overcast and foggy.
 After only an hour, I am already thinking that the Kenai is Alaska’s best part.
-A few miles north of Seward we turn onto Exit Glacier road and find a gorgeous spot on a pullout off the road.
-We are literally feet away from a rushing glacier melt river.
-Something we would pay big money for, but since it is national forest land it is absolutely free.
+A few miles north of Seward we turn onto Exit Glacier Road and find a gorgeous spot on a pullout off the road.
+We are literally feet away from the rushing glacier-fed Resurrection River.
+Something we would pay big money for, but since it is public land it is absolutely free.
 We read about this option in “Milepost”, the bible of Alaska travel.
 Don’t leave home without it!

 Thursday, July 09, 2009